mheberger/delineator/README.md

 The script reads information about your desired watershed outlet points from a plain-text comma-delimited (CSV) file.
 Edit this file carefully, as the script will not run if this file is not formatted correctly.

-The CSV file must contain a minimum of 3 fields or columns, and a maximum of 5 fields.
-There are two optional fields that are useful when reviewing the results.
+The CSV file **must** contain three required fields or columns, and another two optional fields that are useful when reviewing the results.

 - **id** - _required_: a unique identifier for your watershed or outlet point, an alphanumeric string.
 May be any length, but shorter is better.
 The script uses the id as the filename for output, so avoid using any forbidden characters.
 On Linux, do not use the forward slash /.
 On Windows, the list of forbidden characters is slightly longer (`\< \> : " / \ | ? \*`).